nixos-asia/website/en/haskell-rust-ffi.md

 # Rust FFI in Haskell

-This #[[tutorial|tutorial]] will show you how to use [[nix]] to simplify the workflow of using [[rust]] library as a dependency in your [[haskell]] project via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
-If you are new to [[nix]] and [[flakes]], first go through the [[nix-tutorial]].
+This #[[tutorial|tutorial]] will guide you through using [[nix]] to simplify the workflow of incorporating [[rust]] library as a dependency in your [[haskell]] project via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+If you are new to [[nix]] and [[flakes]], I recommend starting with the [[nix-tutorial]].

 > [!info] Foreign Function Interface (FFI)
-> This is not just limited to haskell and rust, it can be used between any two languages that can find a common ground to communicate with each other, in this case, C.
+> This isn't solely restricted to Haskell and Rust, it can be used between any two languages that can establish a common ground to communicate, such as C.

-The end goal of this tutorial is to be able to call a rust function that returns `Hello, from rust!` from a haskell package.
-Let's get started with the rust library.
+The objective of this tutorial is to demonstrate calling a Rust function that returns `Hello, from rust!` from within a Haskell package.
+Let's begin by setting up the Rust library.

 {#init-rust}
-## Initialize rust project
+## Initialize Rust Project

-Initialize a new rust project with [rust-nix-template](https://github.com/srid/rust-nix-template):
+Start by initializing a new Rust project using [rust-nix-template](https://github.com/srid/rust-nix-template):

 ```sh
 git clone https://github.com/srid/rust-nix-template.git
 cd rust-nix-template
 ```

-Let's run the project:
+Now, let's run the project:

 ```sh
 nix develop